Updated April 19, 2023

 1. Get your hands on some research

 It is fairly important to remember that you should always go through the fair guide.
-First, you must know about the companies that are coming to the fair.
-You can, maybe, take down the list of the companies and chalk out the preference that you may want to work with.
-Once there, it gets easier for you to narrow down your search and concentrate on the next step, which of course, is presenting your resume to the employer and the things that follow.
+First, you must know about the companies coming to the fair.
+You can take down the list of companies and chalk out the preference you may want to work with.
+Once there, it gets easier for you to narrow down your search and concentrate on the next step, which is presenting your resume to the employer and the things that follow.

 2. Pre-register for the fair